 Competing in a global economy demands that we continue supporting manufacturing areas by providing skilled workers with certificates and degrees from qualified community and technical colleges.

 This is a guest post by Mayor Jeff Longwell.
+This is the first post in a series about the Mayors’ Education Task Force.

 As the mayor of Wichita, Kansas, I have seen the importance of investing in Career and Technical Education (CTE).
 At NLC’s recent Mayors’ Education Task Force meeting, I emphasized the role of local leaders in developing opportunities for youth and adults to gain meaningful employment in the Science, Technology, Engineering, and Math (STEM) disciplines and technical industries.
 In Wichita, we have experienced the value of CTE as a conduit for rewarding careers in the fields of automotive maintenance and technology, advanced manufacturing, information technology, climate and energy control, and healthcare.